jyellick/fabric-wiki/Quorum-Change.md

     configuration to take effect in the future, and should act accordingly

-3. At the prescribed commit-number from (3) above, PBFT will "crash and force a view-change" to cause the new configuration to go into effect.
+3. At the prescribed commit-number from (2) above, PBFT will "force a view-change" to cause the new configuration to go into effect.
-  * hence, a view-change must read all durable configuration from the state.
+  * hence, a view-change must re-read all durable configuration from the state.

 4. Build a mechanism to allow a new peer to act as a client, connect to the current quorum, transfer the current blockchain and